 Proposed Legislation and Policy

 State legislatures and federal agencies are already hard at work trying to implement legislation to regulate the self-driving car industry.
-As of November of 2016, 4 (California, Nevada, Utah, North Dakota, Arizona, Tennessee, Florida) and the District of Columbia have enacted legislation regulating self-driving cars either through legislation or executive order, while one other (Michigan), is in the process of doing so.
-The federal government also plans to get into the self-driving car industry regulation game through the (NHTSA).
+As of November of 2016, seven states4 (California, Nevada, Utah, North Dakota, Arizona, Tennessee, Florida) and the District of Columbia have enacted legislation regulating self-driving cars either through legislation or executive order, while one other (Michigan), is in the process of doing so.
+The federal government also plans to get into the self-driving car industry regulation game through the National Highway Traffic Safety Administration (NHTSA).
 While regulation of drivers through licensing and vehicle registration is traditionally a state responsibility, the federal government intends to regulate the vehicle safety side of self-driving cars.

-In September of 2016, the United States Department of Transportation issued a policy paper titled 6 to set out the agency’s policies for the safe testing and deployment of automated vehicles.
+In September of 2016, the United States Department of Transportation issued a policy paper titled "Accelerating the Next Revolution Roadway Safety"6 to set out the agency's policies for the safe testing and deployment of automated vehicles.
 The report contains four sections, each of which is summarized below:

 15-Point Safety Assessment: This section of the paper identifies a safety assessment for autonomous vehicle manufacturers that would cover the following areas: data recording and sharing, privacy, system safety, vehicle cyber security, human machine interface, crashworthiness, consumer education and training, registration and certification, post-crash behavior, federal, state, and local laws, ethical considerations, operational design domain, object and event detection and response, minimal risk condition, and validation methods.